MimiLau/mimilau.github.io/about.md

 Hi!
 I'm Mimi from Hong Kong.

 Everything started from 2011, I was a web designer making HTML/CSS websites.
-After that I had the best year of my life for Working Holiday in Australia.
+After that I had the best year in my life for Working Holiday in Australia.

 In 2013 I joined to [Adams](http://www.adamshk.com) the marketing agency working as between web designer and programmer, until then I freelance for about 8 months on my own.
 Building up lots of practical experience of successful designed websites layout, usability and appearance.